-SAVANNAH Georgia (March 28, 2014) — Two replica tall ships from Christopher Columbus’s fleet of three — The Pinta and The Nina – arrived on the Savannah River waterfront yesterday.
-Ship tours through the history-centric maritime vessels will happen throughout the weekend and until April 7, 2014
+SAVANNAH Georgia (Update March 17, 2015) — Two replica tall ships from Christopher Columbus’s fleet of three — The Pinta and The Nina – arrive on the Savannah River waterfront soon!
+Ship tours through the history-centric maritime vessels will happen March 24-29, 2015.

 Now, isn’t that a wonderful “Once Upon A Time, Still!” moment?!